kpertc/Documents/Programming Language/Swift/Swift.md

 ##### Objects in the Stack
 Most basic types: String, Bool, Int, Struct, Enum, Array Objects in the Stack are ==Value== types.
 When you edit a Value type, you create a copy of it with new data.

 \+ Each threads has a Stack, Stack is faster, lower memory footprint, preferable

 ##### Objects in the Heap
-FunctionsNEW: Class, Actors
+Functions, Class, Actors
 Objects in the Heap are ==Reference== types.
 When you edit a Reference type, you edit the object that you are referencing.
 This "reference" is called "pointer" because it "points" to an object in the Heap (in memory).